 Back to all articles

-Brazil is South America's largest economy, combining world-class cities like São Paulo with incredible natural diversity.
-In recent years, a new digital nomad visa has made it even more accessible for remote workers.
+Brazil is South America's largest economy, combining world-class cities like São Paulo with extraordinary natural diversity.
+The 2022 digital nomad visa (VITEM XIII) has made it significantly more accessible for remote workers worldwide.

 Main Visa Types

-Introduced in 2022, for remote workers serving clients or employers outside Brazil.
+Brazil's most popular visa for remote workers — introduced in 2022 for those working for clients or employers outside Brazil.

 • Validity: 1 year, renewable for another year